Generally, all straightforward debt actions will be taken in the sheriff court of the debtor’s residence or the court where the debtor trades.

 A central feature of the 2002 Act is the Debt Arrangement Scheme (DAS), available to individuals and sole traders, allowing them an opportunity to pay their debts in a managed way over a given period of time without threats of enforcement.
 Such individuals should have surplus income to pay their debts by instalments.
 During the existence of a DAS judgment, enforcement and applications for the debtor’s bankruptcy will be prohibited.
 It will also be considered incompetent to carry out judgment enforcement whilst an application is being considered.

 4. Charge for payment

 Before commencing judgment enforcement, the sheriff officer serves a charge, which is a formal written request, on the defender.
-It requests payment of the principal debt, interest and charges, and requires that it be paid within 14 days.
+It requests payment of the principal debt, interest, and charges, and requires that they be paid within 14 days.